eggplantbren/DNest3/README.md

 If you find this software useful, please cite the following paper:

 Diffusive Nested Sampling

-Brendon J. Brewer, Livia B. Pártay, Gábor Csányi Statistics and Computing, 2011, 21, 4, 649-656.
+Brendon J. Brewer, Livia B. Pártay, and Gábor Csányi

+Statistics and Computing, 2011, 21, 4, 649-656.

 The paper is [freely available online](http://arxiv.org/abs/0912.2380) at